 1) Trip to the Batcave - Hula Girl Aloha-He

 Imagine stranded, on a white beach scene.
 Where the ocean kisses lush palm trees and bamboo-villages.
 You gather your coconuts and your seashells and head to the village for a cool drink and some food.
 You march past the dunes of white sand, where neon-lit nomads and other dubious characters offer their finest spices, gold, frivolous entertainment and everlasting enlightenment.
 You take it step by step and are bombarded by different smell, sights and sound.
 Oppressive jasmine, pure silk, smiling jade, man-eating flowers and bush-meat awaken your desires.
-You visit a few stores, the bearded lady, and other sleazy establishments, but fail to realise until the last minute that no one likes a coconut.
+You visit a few stores, the bearded lady, and other sleazy establishments, but fail to realize until the last minute that no one likes a coconut.

 This track is quite fragmented and consists mainly of a duet for guitar and bass with a very prominent vibraslap to accentuate the action.
 The high level of fragmentation is achieved through the continuous layering over overdubs and their partly removal, until only a very skeletal but fragmented composition remains that mimics a stroll through a bustling and hectic marketplace that only seems inviting to the most hardened of shoppers.
 The music video made for 'Trip to the Batcave' is an expression if exactly these types of sentiments, as it depicts daily live with all its facets of long gone bye Balinese village.